> Places to visit around the Dead Sea > Deir Hajla / Monastery of Saint Gerasimos

 A dirt road heading half a mile east of the monastery leads to the Laura of Gerasimus, the caves where Gerasimos and his early followers dwelt.

-A tour of the monaestery can be combined with a guided day tour of the Dead Sea.
+A monastery tour can be combined with a guided day tour of the Dead Sea.